sirius777coder/GPDL/README.md

 ## 🔮 GPDL tutorial
-GPDL takes three-steps module by inpaitning-fix bb design-hallucination in `example.sh`.
+GPDL takes three-steps module by seeding-fix bb design-optimization in `example.sh`.
 Usually it needs 30 minutes for 100 backbones to generate protein scaffolds.
 Here is the bash parameters:
 1. `protein_name` - Output path prefix
-2. `dir_name` - Usually same as `protein_name
+2. `dir_name` - Usually same as `protein_name`
-3. `inpaint_seq` - This defines the motif information format, like `"x-y,Ax-y,m-n"`, where x,y indicate the length range of scaffold samples needed.
-For each design ,a random number N is sampled from  $N \sim $ Uniform[x,y].
-The motif position begins from A chain residue x to y residue y
+3. `inpaint_seq` - This defines the motif information format, like `"m,Ax-y,m"`, where m,n is the generated scaffold length and the motif position begins from A chain residue x to A chain residue y
-4. `mask_len` - Defines the number of residues to be hallucinated within each specified range.
-For example, using --mask_len 10,20,20,20,10 along with --motif_id A92-99, A123-130, A47-54, A18-25 instructs the script to hallucinate sequences of 10, 20, 20, 20, and 10 residues in length, corresponding to and scaffolding around the specified residue ranges in chain A of the template.
-5. `motif_id` - Identifies the residue ranges within the template that should remain fixed during hallucination.
+4. `mask_len` - The scaffold length of each segment which should be the same with `inpaint_seq`
+5. `motif_id` - The motif position which should be the same with `inpaint_seq`
-6. `max_mut`- Maximum residues can be mutated.
+6. `max_mut`- Maximum residues can be mutated in the beginning.
-7. `step` - MCMC iterations.
+7. `step` - Total MCMC iteration steps.
+8. `temp_dir` - Temp folders for MCMC and seeding module results
+9. `final_des_dir` - Final output PDBs
+10. `reference` - Native extraction PDB
+11. `inp_num` - Total number of designs in each bash file

 ## ✏️ Citation